andyp123/blender_vertex_color_master/README.md

 Copy the value of the 'Src' channel to the vertex group in the 'Dst' layer.

 ## Planned Features
-* Function to scale the range of channel values.
 * Improve alpha support:
   - Auto detect support instead of enabling it in preferences.
   - Enable RGB channels in Active Channels by default.
+* Experiment with copying data to and from UV channels
 * Add more operator inputs to the Redo panel.